Below are some frequently asked questions. If you don't find the answer you need, please call our office at (413) 577-4444 or e-mail us.

 Academics | Finances | Health, Safety, and Well-Being | Mail and Packages | Parent Involvement

-How does my student know who his or her advisor is?
+How does my student know who their advisor is?

-My student is having some trouble in a class, how can he or she find a tutor?
+My student is having some trouble in a class, how can they find a tutor?

 Will I receive grades or progress reports for my student?

 Due to the Family Educational Rights & Privacy Act (FERPA), grades are released only to the student.
 The university does not issue progress reports prior to the release of semester grades.
 It is each student's responsibility to keep track of their own progress by following the grading criteria set forth in each course's syllabus, which is issued during the first class meeting.
 Families are encouraged to talk with their students about how they will share their grade information prior to the start of each semester.

 How can I receive proof of my student's full-time status?

 Students can request an Enrollment Verification in the Student Center in SPIRE on the 'Other Academic' drop down menu.
 Students should select 'Enrollment Verification' and follow the instructions.

 University billing information and costs of attendance are available through the Office of the Bursar.
 For assistance financing your student's education Financial Aid Services is a great starting point.
 Here are some of the most frequently asked financial questions:

 What is FERPA?